 The capacity of RAM is measured in gigabytes (GB).
 For an average or better home PC, 2 GB is the minimum you will want but 4 GB is often becoming a normal amount of RAM.
 If you are running a 32-bit system, the computer will max out at 3.2 GB recognizable RAM, even if you have more than 4 GB installed.
 However, all but the most basic of new computers should be running a 64-bit operating system these days.
-A 64-bit system can access all the RAM you have installed up to a total of 512 GB depending on Windows version.
+A 64-bit system can access all the RAM you have installed up to a total of 512 GB depending on your Operating System.

 Also, be sure to check the specs on your motherboard for maximum RAM supported.
 Your OS may support it but if your motherboard doesn’t, then it won’t do you any good.